Sarah Hughes: Early life and education

 Hughes is the fourth of six children.
 One of her younger sisters, Emily, is also a figure skater and competed at the 2006 Winter Olympics.
 She is the cousin of Gregg "Opie" Hughes, from the Opie and Anthony radio show.

+Hughes attended Great Neck North High School.
+In 2003, she began her studies at Yale University.
+She was in Timothy Dwight College.
+On May 25, 2009, Hughes graduated from Yale and received a bachelor's degree in American studies with a concentration in U.S. politics and communities.

 Skating career

 Hughes began skating at the age of three.
 Robin Wagner, who also choreographed for her from 1994, became her head coach in January 1998.

 Hughes won the junior title at the 1998 U.S. Championships in the 1997–1998 season.
 The following season, she competed on the ISU Junior Grand Prix and won the silver medal at the 1998–1999 Junior Grand Prix Final.
 She also took silver at the 1999 World Junior Championships held in November 1998.
 At the 1999 U.S. Championships, Hughes won the pewter medal in her senior-level debut.
 As the fourth-place finisher, Hughes would not normally have received one of the three spots for U.S. ladies at the 1999 World Championships, however, Naomi Nari Nam, the silver medalist, was not age-eligible for the event according to ISU rules.
 Hughes was likewise not age-eligible, but at the time a loophole existed for skaters who had medaled at Junior Worlds.
 Hughes was sent to senior Worlds and finished 7th in her debut.

 In the 1999–2000 season, Hughes made her Grand Prix debut, winning the bronze medal at the 1999 Trophée Lalique.
 She won the bronze medal at the 2000 U.S. Championships and was credited with a triple-salchow-triple-loop combination.
 She placed 5th at the 2000 World Championships.

 On September 7, 2001, at the age of 16, Hughes was invited to meet United States National Security Advisor Condoleezza Rice.